-A lot of people think that Nigeria doesn’t have a system or the system is broke.
+A lot of people think that Nigeria doesn’t have a system or the system is broken.
 However, the truth is the system isn’t broken, just twisted.

 The trick is to become familiar with this system and move accordingly.
 If you want to reform the system or change Nigeria, become a politician or an activist.

-But if you’re going to build a successful business and make some real profit, then you have to move like jaguar, or in this case, like green white then green again.
+But if you’re going to build a successful business and make some real profit, then you have to move like a jaguar, or in this case, like green white, then green again.

-Here are a few tips for navigating the Nigerian’ business jungle and become a successful entrepreneur!
+Here are a few tips for navigating the Nigerian’ business jungle and becoming a successful entrepreneur!